sundew28/avrillo/README.md

 $ composer install
 ```

-I have setup an API key fo the purpose of the code test for use which is basic but will validate aganist the request API key being sent to the application.
+I have setup an API key for the purpose of the code test for use which is basic but will validate aganist the request API key being sent to the application.
 A simple middleware is setup for this purpose to validate the key in the api routes.

 ```bash